 - Role of the electron-electron interaction in the electronic structure of solids.
 Introduction to the second quantization method.
 Fock space, creation and annihilation operators, second-quantized Hamiltonian for the electron gas. - Electronic structure of transition metals.
 Hubbard model.
 Mott transition.
 Strong and small coupling limits of the Hubbard model.
-Origin of antiferromagetism in condensed matter.
+Origin of antiferromagnetic in condensed matter.
 The Heisenberg model. - Metal-insulator transition in the Hubbard model: mean field theory.
 Hubbard model with attractive interactions: superconductivity.
 Analogies with the BCS theory.

-QUANTUM COHERENT PHENOMENA (6 CFU, 30h)
+OUANTUM COHERENT PHENOMENA (6 CFU.
+30h)

-F.Castelli, fabrizio.castelli@unimi.it (12h), M.Genoni marco.genoni@unimi.it (12h), C.Benedetti, claudia.benedetti@unimi.it (6h)
+F.Castelli fabrizio.castelli@unimi.it (12h), M.Genoni marco.genoni@unimi.it (12h), F.Albarelli francesco.albarelli@unimi.it (6h)

-The course aims to provide the fundamental concepts about the quantum description of the radiation field and its interaction with matter, with a particular attention to advanced developments on quantum states, optomechanics devices and quantum walks.
+The course aims to provide the fundamental concepts about the quantum description of the radiation field and its interaction with matter, with a particular attention to advanced developments on non-conventional quantum states, on application in optomechanical devices and in quantum multiparameter metrology.